 Use the Mark as read control, to the right of a notification, to mark it as read.
 This removes that message from the unread list, and also from the number of unread messages indicated next to the Notifications control.
 To quickly clear the unread status from all messages, click the Mark All as Read control, at the top-right of the list.

 Admin-Only Interface Elements

-The following sections summarize the elements of the NEXUS Server's browser interface that can only be accessed by server Administrators - those who are part of the Administrators role.
+The following sections summarize the elements of the NEXUS Server's browser interface that can only be accessed by Administrative users of the NEXUS Server - those who are part of the Administrators role.
 Access to these elements is through the dedicated Admin area of the left-hand navigation tree.

-This page provides a collection of sub-pages for configuration of options relating to various features and services provided by, and through, a NEXUS Server installation.
+This page (Admin - Settings) provides a collection of sub-pages for configuration of options relating to various features and services provided by, and through, an Altium NEXUS Server installation.

-The Settings area - part of the admin-only pages within the NEXUS Server's browser interface.
+The Settings area - part of the admin-only pages within the NEXUS Server's browser-based interface.

 The left-hand side of the page provides a navigation tree with which to quickly access various sub-pages of settings.
 The following pages are available: